PerlFFI/FFI-Platypus/README.md

         Enable the next generation type parser which allows pass-by-value records and type decoration on basic types.
 Using API level 1 prior to Platypus version 1.00 will trigger a (noisy) warning.

+        All new code should be written with `api =` 1>!
+The Platypus documentation assumes this api level is set.

 - lib